ibm-watson-data-lab/metrics-analytics/README.md

 ##Try the tutorial

-This tutorial shows you how to build MapReduce views in Cloudant/CouchDB and wire them to [D3](http://d3js.org) for visualization.
+Our full tutorial shows you how to build MapReduce views in Cloudant/CouchDB and wire them to [D3](http://d3js.org) for visualization.

 Read all the details and try it yourself: